 It is estimated that the UK’s digital industry creates a total of £72bn for our economy while London as a whole has experienced an increase of 76% (Tech City UK) in the number of modern technology firms between 2009 and 2012.
 This growth of the digital market has most definitely been the result of the thing we rely on day to day and could not imagine life without it.

 The internet is a surprisingly new invention which wasn’t fully developed until the 1990’s as well as being available for commercial use from 1992.
 Companies rushed to beat competitors in the setting up of their own websites to sell to customers and step into the world of e-commerce.
-This dependence on the technology has increased year on year.
+The step into online consumer marketing also created a new level of demand when it came to providing top of the line customer support services to further boost consumer shopping experiences.
+This dependence on technology has increased year on year.
 As a result of this companies seek greater visibility on search engines, higher rankings, which requires specialist e-commerce skills.
 The highest growing digital firm in London, Infectious Media has seen a 9,774% revenue growth over the past five years as it explains how there was not a “tech scene” when it was founded but now London is regarding one of the technology centres in the world!
+Please check out the latest reference – WebDesign499

 On the other hand, traditional firms, with the best example being the banking industry have had a bigger prominence in our daily lives previous to the digital explosion.
 With the invention of banking known to be before the invention of coinage and linked back to the safe keeping of grain in royal palaces, it is clear to consider banking as a more traditional industry.